-From Margaret on October 11th, 2010 in Green Remodeling
+From Dean Dowd on October 11, 2010 in Green Remodeling

 On a wooded property 25 miles north of Seattle, in Lake Forest, Washington, this rugged, chic and completely renovated 1950’s home makes the average lake house pale in comparison.